 Website: Letchworth State Park

-You have two options: see the stunning 19 waterfalls in one area or marvel in awe at the unique geological formation that is 33 feet (10 meters) taller than the famed Niagara Falls.
+Are you a fan of waterfalls and nature trails?
+You have two options: see 19 waterfalls in one area or marvel in awe at the unique geological formation that is 33 ft (10 m) taller than the famed Niagara Falls.

 4. Toronto, Canada

 If you want to get away from Buffalo for something more cosmopolitan, why not try taking a road trip to Toronto, ON.
 The drive to Toronto takes just under two hours in the car, so it is very convenient to get there in comparison with New York City which would take over six hours.